AsukaLmy/Bayes-boosting-KTHDD2421/README.md

    - Naive Bayes is highly scalable.
    - Decision Trees can be scalable with proper pruning but may overfit.
    - Boosted decision tree can be computationally expensive, especially for large datasets.
-   - boosted bayes depends on the basic bayes classifier it used and the scale of data
+   - Boosted bayes depends on the basic bayes classifier it used and the scale of data

 Based on these considerations, your recommendations are sound: